hrvthzslt/personal-site/content/posts/creating-a-low-quality-translation-api-with-langue-models.md

 """
 ```

 The template and system instructions will influence every prompt that is sent to the model.
-And the user prompt includes the instruction to do the translation itself.
+The user prompt includes the instruction to perform the translation itself.

 We can observe the composed message if we run ollama in debug mode: